Accounts payable, as the name suggests, are debts arising from purchases.

 How is a purchase removed from accounts payable?

-Businesses that keep accounts on a cash basis must adjust them to an accrual basis for the financial statements—this is when accounts payable will definitely come into use.
-For companies that already use accrual-based accounting, accounts payable are recorded throughout the year.
+Businesses that keep their accounts on a cash basis must adjust them to an accrual basis for the financial statements—this is when accounts payable definitely come into play.
+For companies that already use accrual-based accounting, purchase-related liabilities are recorded continuously throughout the year.

-A key point for accounts payable in financial statements is that a liability arises when a product or service has been delivered.
-For example, if the financial year ends on December 31 and goods are received on that date, but the invoice arrives in January, the expense must still be allocated to December.
-However, whether the VAT is also recorded in December depends on the invoice date:
+A key point in financial reporting is that a liability arises when a product or service has been delivered.
+For example, if the financial year ends on December 31st and goods are received on that date, but the invoice arrives in January, the expense must still be allocated to December.

 It’s also important to understand the difference between accounts payable and accrued liabilities.
 Accounts payable should never include estimated liabilities—only debts for which an actual invoice has been received from an external party.
 Estimated liabilities include, for example, taxes, interest, and holiday pay, which in the financial statements belong under accrued liabilities.